 Deep learning in outer space

 LSTM didn't immediately achieve commercial success either.
-In 1997, a paper that Schmidhuber and his student Sepp Hochreiter published on the concept was rejected by MIT and it was years before the method gained mass adoption.
+In 1997, a paper that Schmidhuber and his student Sepp Hochreiter published on the concept was rejected by MIT.
+It was years before the method gained mass adoption.

 Facebook uses it to process 4.5 billion automatic translations every day, Apple to improve Siri's word recommendations, Amazon to convert letters into sounds in Alexa, Google to create automatic email response suggestions, and Microsoft to create a speech recognition system that achieved human parity.